ntwalibas/blog/_drafts/2023-10-05-introduction-to-zero-noise-extrapolation.md

 {% endkatexmm %}

-We can now see that $\hat{\braket{H}}$ depends on the factor $\lambda$ that depends on the strength of the noise in the circuit!
+We can now see that $\hat{\braket{H}}$ depends on the factor $\lambda$ that scales proportionally to the strength of the noise in the circuit!

 So our final expression of the expectation value is given by: